BrianENguyen/blog.brianenguyen.com/content/blog/october-2024-workout-update.md

 sure to learn proper technique while bench.
 I can currently bench 85-lbs and hope to increase the weight soon.

-This story may seem small compared to other's, but I am very proud of how much I have accomplished.
+This story may seem small compared to others', but I am very proud of how much I have accomplished.
 My arms look bigger, and I feel that I'm much stronger too

 ## Other Things I've Learned or Done